aseldawy/CS167/Labs/Lab6/CS167_Lab6.md

 ## Objectives

-* Understand SparkSQL and the DataFrame API
+* Understand SparkSQL and the DataFrame/SparkSQL API
 * Write a Scala program that uses SparkSQL

 ## Prerequisites